Paramount Recovery Centers offers same-day admissions. Call (888) 388-8660

 But while these effects make fentanyl a common substance of abuse, they can quickly lead to long-lasting physical and mental health consequences, not the least of which is the development of fentanyl addiction.

 As people use fentanyl repeatedly, their minds and bodies become dependent on the substance.
+Increased tolerance leads individuals to require higher doses to achieve the desired effects, which significantly raises the risk of respiratory issues and life-threatening consequences.
 Addiction causes lasting changes in the brain itself, making it difficult for people to stop on their own.
 It creates powerful drug cravings and produces intense physical withdrawal symptoms if people stop using fentanyl suddenly.

 Signs And Symptoms Of Fentanyl Addiction